 15. See the Sea Life at the Aquarium

-Ripley’s Aquarium of the Smokies has been voted the best aquarium in the USA and is home to ~10,000 exotic sea creatures spread over 10 themed exhibits.
+Ripley’s Aquarium of the Smokies has been voted the best aquarium in the USA.
+It is home to ~10,000 exotic sea creatures spread over 10 themed exhibits.
 Crowd favorites include the penguin encounter, the touch-a-ray stingray bay, and, of course, the underwater shark tunnel.

 Make sure you check the schedule for the live dive shows before planning your visit to the Aquarium of the Smokies so you can see the penguins or stingrays being fed.
 And if you’re traveling with young kids, you won’t want to miss seeing one of the aquarium’s mermaid shows.